johnweghorst/home-network-simulated-lab/README.md

-Normally, we can see the NAT translation in action but due to how I’ve designed this network, no translations are occurring since everything is a directly connected route in the router’s routing table.
-But in a true network, the commands
+Normally, we can see the NAT translation in action but due to how I’ve designed this network, no translations are occurring because all devices are part of directly connected routes in the router’s routing table.
+In a typical network setup, however, the commands

 ```
 Show ip nat statistics *
 ```

-And
+and

 ```
 Show ip nat translations
 ```

-Will show the translated internal addresses as the router’s public IP address.
+will show the translated internal addresses as the router’s public IP address.

 # Access Control Lists